Addisu-Amare/Res/README.md

 |             | HE    | 0.7274 | 0.0299 |
 |             | OD    | 0.9876 | 0.0054 |

-**Figure X:** Example training and validation performance curves obtained from Fold 5 during the cross-validation experiment.
 ## 5. Live Demonstration

 An interactive Space is hosted on Hugging Face, allowing real‑time testing on custom fundus images.